BlinkZer0/LM-Studio-IDE-Plugin/README.md

 ### Chat Panel

-1. Click the ⚡ BlinkZero icon in the Activity Bar, or
+1. Click the ⚡ LM Studio icon in the Activity Bar, or
-2. Use `Ctrl+Shift+P` → "BlinkZero: Open Chat"
+2. Use `Ctrl+Shift+P` → "LM Studio: Open Chat"

 #### Chat Directives